SirCryptic/phisherprice/README.md

 <details>
   <summary>Click to expand!</summary>

+- 18/02/2023
+- updated how API keys are stored

 - 16/02/2023
 - Implemented a ssh scanner to scan for weak ciphers/macs/kex

 - 11/02/2023
-- updated how api keys are stored
+- updated how API keys are stored
 - added email validator
 - added BIN Checker